mediaburst/clockwork-ruby/README.md

 ## Usage

+For more information on the available optional parameters for the API, see [here][4].

+For more information on the available optional parameters for each SMS, see [here][5].

 ### Send a single SMS message

     require 'clockwork'
     api = Clockwork::API.new( 'API_KEY_GOES_HERE' )
-    message = Clockwork::SMS.new( :to => '441234123456', :content => 'This is a test message.' )
+    message = api.messages.build( :to => '441234123456', :content => 'This is a test message.' )

-    begin
-        message.deliver
+    response = message.deliver

-        # Do something with message.result
-    rescue StandardError
-        # Do something here
+    if response.success
+        puts response.message_id
+    else
+        puts response.error_code
+        puts response.error_description
     end

 ### Alternative usage for sending an SMS message

     require 'clockwork'
     api = Clockwork::API.new( 'API_KEY_GOES_HERE' )

-    message = Clockwork::SMS.new
+    message = api.messages.build
     message.to = '441234123456'
-    message.content = 'This is a test message.'
+    message.content = 'This is a test message.' response = message.deliver

-    begin
-        message.deliver
-        # Do something with message.result
-    rescue StandardError
-        # Do something here
+    if response.success
+        puts response.message_id
+    else
+        puts response.error_code
+        puts response.error_description
     end

-### Send multiple SMS messages with advanced options set
+### Send multiple SMS messages with an optional client ID

+You should not use the +Clockwork::SMS#deliver+ method for each message, but instead use the +Clockwork::API#deliver_messages+ method to send multiple messages in the same API request.

     messages = [
         { :to => '441234123456', :content => 'This is a test message.', :client_id => '1' },